Ludoclt/SpotifyCrackPC/README.md

 - .NET Framework can be required.

 - If the ads come back, just restart Spotify.
+In the extreme case, reinstall the crack.

 ## **Credits**